six-two/qr.html/README.md

 ## Changelog

+- You can provide an initial value for the textbox (and QR code) after a hashtag in the URL like this: <https://qr.15c.me/qr.html#Hello,%20world!%F0%9F%8E%89>
 - You can now set values from the browser's console
 - Added support for a border around the QR code
 - Created a basic minified version (tiny-qr.html)